+In case you decide to exclude access rights for the affiliates in your CA, you may follow the example below: In case you decide to include access rights for the affiliates in your CA based on the option which is foreseen in RfP, you may follow the example below.
+Do not forget to adjust it to your special needs or the arrangements between the consortium members:

+According to this Consortium Agreement, no grant of Access Rights to affiliated entities is foreseen.

+Standard option (access rights for affiliated entities established in a member state or associated country + access rights are needed):

+An Affiliated entity established in a Member State or associated country shall also enjoy Access Rights to Results or Background for exploitation purposes, if those Results and Background are needed to exploit the Results generated by the participant to which it is affiliated.

+Such Access Rights will be granted on .

+Further arrangements with Affiliated Entities may be negotiated in separate agreements.

+Alternative options:

-In case you decide to include access rights for the affiliates in your CA based on the may follow the example below: option which is foreseen in RfP, you may follow the example below.
-Do not forget to adjust it to your special needs or the arrangements between the consortium members: Standard option (access rights for affiliated entities established in a member state or associated country + access rights are needed): An affiliated entity established in a Member State or Associated country shall also enjoy Access Rights to Foreground or Background under the same conditions as the Party to which it is affiliated.
-Access Rights require that access is needed to use own Foreground, this paragraph only applies to the extent that ownership of Foreground was transferred to an affiliate entity established in a Member State or Associated country.
-Alternative options: Set and insert in CA your own specific provisions with regard to access rights for affiliates: - access rights for affiliated entities established in a member state or associated country / access rights for affiliated entities established outside member states or associated countries (you should, however, discuss the applicability of this alternative option with the AAL CMU/relevant NFAs first); access rights for affiliates on standard / limited / more favourable conditions (specify and introduce the details), - access rights only if needed by the affiliate to use its own foreground / access rights also if not needed. such access rights to affiliated entities shall be granted on fair and reasonable conditions / on a royalty-free basis / other; - rules regarding consequences of termination of access rights for an affiliate (e.g. do they automatically terminate upon termination of the access rights granted to the project participant to which it is affiliated).
-You may also leave an open clause in your CA by stating: Further arrangements with affiliated entities should be negotiated separately and be subject to separate agreements.
+Set and insert in CA your own specific provisions with regard to access rights for affiliates:

+access rights for affiliated entities established in a member state or associated country / access rights for affiliated entities established outside member states or associated countries (you should, however, discuss the applicability of this alternative option with the AAL CMU/relevant NFAs first):

+- access rights for affiliates on standard / limited / more favourable conditions (specify and introduce the details), - access rights only if needed by the affiliate to exploit the results of the beneficiary to which it is affiliated / or access rights also if not needed. - such access rights to affiliated entities shall be granted on fair and reasonable conditions / on a royalty-free basis / other; - rules relating to the termination of the status of affiliate (would access rights cease immediately or be renegotiated); - rules regarding consequences of termination of access rights for an affiliate (e.g. do they automatically terminate upon termination of the access rights granted to the project participant to which it is affiliated).

+You may also leave an open clause in your CA by stating:

+Further arrangements with affiliated entities should be negotiated separately and be subject to separate agreements.